xnvme/aisio/docs/src/background.md

 showed that no single initiator is always optimal.
 AiSIO therefore exposes a multipath I/O model where CPUs, GPUs, DPUs, and other accelerators can initiate I/O as appropriate for the workload and hardware capabilities.

-(sec-pcie-functions)=
-## PCIe: Endpoint multi-function

-PCIe controllers may expose multiple independent functions or ports.

-### Single Function and Dual Port Controllers

-Dual port NVMe devices allow two independent hosts or drivers to access the same media through separate control paths.
-This topology is common in high availability systems and relevant to AiSIO when multiple initiators coordinate access.

-### SR IOV

-SR IOV allows a singel physical NVMe controller to present multiple virtual functions.
-Each virtual function exposes its own controller registers and doorbells while sharing the underlying media.
-This makes it possible for CPUs and accelerators to maintain independent I/O paths to the same namespace.

 (sec-filesystems)=
 ## Files and File Systems